MadsBalslev/SW4-2022/output/output.md

 1. Put TestingredientLIQ in TestPOT
 2. Slice TestingredientMEA with Knife
 3. Put TestingredientMEA in TestPOT
-4. Put TestingredientSR in TestPOT
+4. Put TestSubrecipe in TestPOT
 5. serve the content in TestPOT
 # TestSubrecipe
 ### Ingredients